 How can this be done simply?
 How do we help our customers to solve the problem of connectivity?
 We offer the foundation of an IoT environment – secure and easy-to-use connections between sites and users, and we guide our customer through the entire 15-second implementation journey.
 After that, you are the IoT hero.
 This flexible foundation will allow the seamless cooperation between different players, which will benefit all: hardware manufacturers, end-customers and third parties and service providers alike can reap the benefits of the solution – within the limits of access rights granted to them.

 At this time of the year, businesses are preparing budgets for the upcoming year.
 Are you positioning your company as the innovator at the forefront of development, or will you be cautiously following in the rearguard?
-I enjoy putting myself and our organization out on the line, so let’s make this easy for you: If I promise to make things work in 30 minutes, would you be willing to spend 30 seconds to set a date for it?
+I enjoy putting myself and our organization out on the line, so let’s make this easy for you: If we promise to make things work in 30 minutes, would you be willing to spend 30 seconds to set a date for it?
 Any day will work for us.

 “We offer the foundation of an IoT environment – secure and easy-to-use connections between sites and users, and we guide our customer through the entire 15-second implementation journey.
 After that, you are the IoT hero.”